jmmarotta/reapo/README.md

 # Reapo

-Reapo is a protocol for providing a codebase's context for a codebase.
+Reapo is an I/O server for providing a codebase's context for a codebase.

 ## Features